blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/campaigns/korsarus/factions.md

 18. Knight: Treated as nobility.
 May move freely within silver ring and gold core.
 Membership in Omarian security council.
 25. Commander: Command force of up to 10 soldiers with supply train on Omarian missions.
 May join another faction to infiltrate it.
 35. General: Advise the king directly, issue orders to commanders.

-## Thieves' Guild
-The thieves' guild is home to those stealing for profit, and those who wish to steal from the rich and give to the poor.

-### Goals
-- Open an orphanage in the Copper Ring
-- Open a tradeschool in Copper Ring
-- Steal the king's crown
-- Build a palace in the sewers
-- Infiltrate the Omarian government with thieves

-### NPCs
-- Circle members: Steatak, Buscat, Doga Kelfeep, Conpu Sekethef
--  Sanctuary Fence: Golgem
--  Stadium Fence: Arnafir
--  Steamworks Fence: Stenrusk
--  North Gate Fence: Norban
--  Rivergate Fence: Rinalt
--  The Claw Fence: Kohgoonoh
--  Docks Fence: Pobat Shister

-### Renown Rewards
-1. Friend of the Thieves' Guild: offer of membership(+2 renown)
-3. Initiate: Learn thieves' cant, access to fences and black market.
-6. Trusted thief: Access to safe houses, parties.
-18. Notorious Masked thief: You are well-known by your thief name and your signature mask.
-You will be consulted for heists.
-25. Inner circle access: Can speak with higher-ups in thieves' guild.
-May join another faction to infiltrate it.
-35. Grey fox: May compete for leadership position over thieves' guild.
-(There is no leader.)

 ## The rebels
 The rebels are a broad coalition with a militant core of wildfolk who are committed to the cause of liberating the villages under Omarian control, freeing them from paying tribute, and allowing them to exist indepdendently.